sSlonIk/cinema-app/README.md

 - register
 - login
-- get all available performance sessions according to request
-- view current stages in Database

 <h3>Authenticated user:</h3>

 - has the same capabilities as the guest + capability to
-    - purchase tickets
+    - view all data about movie sessions, movies and cinema halls
     - add tickets to shopping cart
-    - view purchase history
+    - view order history
     - complete orders
     - check current shopping cart

 <h3> Admin: </h3>

 - has the same capabilities of user, additionally can
-    - add new performance sessions
+    - add new movie sessions/cinema halls
-    - manage stages
-    - manage performances
+    - manage movies, movies sessions and cinema halls
-    - administer schedule
+    - manage schedule
-    - add user/remove user
+    - look info about users

 ### Technologies